Content Index

 </ul>

-Many times it is necessary to add more complex rules than simply indicate whether a field is required, or by type or by regular expression, if not, we need to make validations through functions and perform conditional among others, in these cases, we can use personalized validations and be by fields; for example, for the name field:
+Many times it is necessary to add more complex rules than simply indicating whether a field is required, or by type, or by a regular expression; instead, we need to perform validations using functions and conditionals, among others.
+In these cases, we can use custom validations, either by fields; for example, for the name field:

 my_app\tasks\forms.py